 How did you end up running a project space?
 What else do you do apart from this?

 I don’t have an art background and I’m not planning to become a gallerist.
 Originally I’m coming from information technology, and today I’m involved in different entrepreneurial projects, such as a machine building firm, investments, and real estate projects.

 What interests and inspires you the most, and how does it reflect in your curatorial role?

 Some of my business has to do with architecture, real estate, as well as design.
 I strongly believe that a deep interest in aesthetics is the connection between my profession and the art engagement.

 What have you discovered about running a space like this in the past year?
-Has this experience changed your view in any way on anything in the art world?
+Has this experience changed your view in any way on the art world?

 I believe that the artists I’m working with are great talents and hard workers at the same time.
 They continously work on their careers and they are selling their art works at a reasonable price.
 But when you are at Art Basel, you also see some absolutely overpriced artists, creating some stuff that could also be regarded as garbage, or as a nice piece of design at best.
 And then you have a 24-year-old gallery assistant, who tells a group of collectors that the piece is priced at 100.000$ and you see everyone nodding in agreement.
 This is when I think that the art world is all bullshit.